open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-policy-controllers.md

 weight: 5
 ---

-After policy framework is installed, you could install the policy controllers to the managed clusters.
+After policy framework is installed, you can install the policy controllers to the managed clusters.

 <!-- spellchecker-disable -->